 Notice to Terminate Tenancy

 For month-to-month tenancies of 1 year or longer.
+Required by California Civil Code 1946.1.

 Proper Notice Service

 How you deliver the notice matters as much as what it says.
-California law recognizes three methods of service, which must be attempted in order:
+California law recognizes three methods of service, which must be attempted in this order:

 Learn more about proper notice service →